Breathing and its underestimated functions

 The Relaxation Mode

 The parasympathetic nervous system, on the other hand, works entirely in the name of relaxation and provides the “rest-and-digest” effect.
 Its tasks include slowing down the pulse again, lowering blood pressure, stimulating digestion and slowing down the breathing rate.
-For those days when you can’t keep up, because your email inbox is overflowing, unfinished tasks are piling up on your desk, your calendar is jam-packed with appointments, and the delayed bus seems to tip you over the edge, you can use your breathing to stimulate the parasympathetic nervous system, relaxing your body and mind!
+For those days when you can’t keep up, because your email inbox is overflowing, unfinished tasks are piling up on your desk, your calendar is jam-packed with appointments, and the delayed bus seems to tip you over the edge, you can use your breathing to stimulate the parasympathetic nervous system.
+This will help you relax both your body and mind!
 One “deep breath” is already a great start!

 Breathwork for sustainable performance and flow